Scientists Gave MDMA to Octopuses—and What Happened Was Profound

 The scientists took this to mean that despite our vastly different brains, social behavior is built into the very molecules coded by our DNA, Dölen explained.

-“An octopus doesn’t have a cortex, and doesn’t have a reward circuit,” Gül Dölen, assistant professor of neuroscience at Johns Hopkins University, told Gizmodo.
+“An octopus doesn’t have a cortex, and doesn’t have a reward circuit,” Dölen, assistant professor of neuroscience at Johns Hopkins University, told Gizmodo.
 “And yet it’s able to respond to MDMA and produce the same effects, in an animal with a totally different brain organization.
 To me, that means we really need to appreciate that the business end of these things is at the level of the molecule.”

 Advertisement